contraexemplo/DoW-ML/Tainacan/Software/ImprovementsToTheRepo.md

 #### Good references
 - [GitHub's own documentation on topics](https://help.github.com/articles/about-topics/).
 "Helpful topics to classify a repository include the repository's intended purpose, subject area, community, or language."

+#### Improvements to be done
+- List topics of interest related to all of Tainacan's repositories: [tainacan/tainacan-theme](https://github.com/tainacan/tainacan-theme), [tainacan/tainacan](https://github.com/tainacan/tainacan), [tainacan/wiki-theme](https://github.com/tainacan/wiki-theme), [tainacan/tainacan-icons](https://github.com/tainacan/tainacan-icons), [tainacan/tainacan-docker](https://github.com/tainacan/tainacan-docker) and [tainacan/tainacan-extra-views-mode](https://github.com/tainacan/tainacan-extra-viewmodes).
+- As [tainacan/tainacan](https://github.com/tainacan/tainacan) is considered to be the main repository, its README should include links to all other repositories along with a short description about the role which one has in this project.
+Their README files should also include a link to repositories directly related to them.
+If [medialab-ufg/tainacan](https://github.com/medialab-ufg/tainacan) continues to host the most stable version of Tainacan, it should be mentioned on [tainacan/tainacan](https://github.com/tainacan/tainacan) and [medialab-ufg/tainacan](https://github.com/medialab-ufg/tainacan) must mention [tainacan/tainacan](https://github.com/tainacan/tainacan) as the development repository.

 ***

 Uma das maiores vantagens de projetos de software livre é a possibilidade de trabalhar junto a pessoas que não pertencem à equipe central de desenvolvimento.
 Entretanto, este repositório em seu estado atual (1) é difícil de ser encontrado (2) não contém muitos recursos para pessoas de fora se juntarem à nossa comunidade e fazer contribuições.